Techtonica/curriculum/api/REST-API.md

 ## PART IV: Independent Practice

-Because practice makes perfect, especially with REST APIs, work with you pair on the following exercises:
+Because practice makes perfect, especially with REST APIs, work with you pair on the following exercise:

 - The [Mailing List REST API with Express activity](/projects/mailing-list-rest-api.md).